 1. Combine Ingredients

-Use a cloth to blot the stain until it lifts.
-Avoid rubbing or scrubbing as it can cause the stain to move further into the carpet.
+Use a white cloth to blot the stain until it transfers from the carpet to the cloth.

 White Cloths Only